 Although personal loans are not taxable, one can avail tax exemptions against them if the funds availed are channelled towards some specific end-use.
 The Income Tax Act, 1961, allows exemptions for the following usage of a personal loan:

 When a personal loan is invested in a business, the interest paid can be claimed as an expense.
 A taxpayer can then reduce the tax liability and the net taxable profits of his/her business.
 Additionally, in this case, there is no cap on the amount claimed by an individual.

-An individual can avail tax benefits on his/her personal loan if it invested in the purchase or construction of a residential property.
-Repayment of interest can be claimed as deduction under Section 24 of the Income Tax Act.
+An individual can avail of tax benefits on his/her personal loan if it is invested in the purchase or construction of a residential property.
+Repayment of interest can be claimed as a deduction under Section 24 of the Income Tax Act.
 Here, the maximum amount allowed for tax deductions is Rs.
 2,00,000 for a self-occupied borrower.
 Furthermore, there exists no cap on the maximum amount claimed if the house is rented out.

-Tax deductions can be availed by taxpayers when they use this loan amount for purchase of assets like jewellery, shares, non-residential property, specific stocks, and the like.
+Tax deductions can be availed by taxpayers when they use this loan amount for the purchase of assets like jewellery, shares, non-residential property, specific stocks, and the like.
 A taxpayer cannot claim deductions in the same year in which the interest is paid.
 However, it adds up to the cost of acquisition.
 So, one can claim tax benefit in the year of sale of this asset.

 The loan is not considered part of an income, and they are not taxed.
 But you could claim a loan income tax rebate.

 The personal loan does not form part of income, you aren’t needed to be disclosed it for income tax reasons.